 The following diagrams illustrate the sequence of events when you implement this pattern using either REST API for notifications from external events or SOAP API to query a Salesforce object.
 The sequence of events is the same when using the REST API.

 In an event-driven architecture, the remote system calls into Salesforce using SOAP API, REST API, or Bulk API 2.0 to publish an event to the Salesforce event bus.
 Publishing an event notifies all subscribers.
 Event subscribers can be on the Salesforce Platform such as Flows, or Lightning Components, Apex triggers.
-Event subscribers can also be external to the Salesforce Platform such as CometD subscribers.
+Event subscribers can also be external to the Salesforce Platform such as Pub/Sub API subscribers.

 When working directly with Salesforce objects, the solutions related to this pattern allow for: